Tharunpatnayak/SCT_WD_2/README.md

 └── screenshot.png # Preview image (optional)

 🖱 Usage Instructions
-Click Start to begin timing.
+ i) Click Start to begin timing.

-Click Pause to halt the timer.
+ ii) Click Pause to halt the timer.

-Click Lap to save the current time to the lap list.
+ iii) Click Lap to save the current time to the lap list.

-Click Reset to clear the timer and lap records.
+ iv) Click Reset to clear the timer and lap records.